Depression

 Common Symptoms of Depression

-• Avoiding social activities or not appearing to enjoy these activities
+• Avoiding social activities or not enjoying these activities

-• Having trouble falling or staying asleep; sleeping too much
+• Having trouble falling asleep, staying asleep, or sleeping too much

-• Difficulty concentrating or finding that previously manageable tasks are now difficult
+• Difficulty concentrating or managing previously manageable tasks

 • Feeling hopeless and helpless